Invest

 Sources: Investissement Québec

 Haut-Richelieu region is very well served by telecommunications.
 The entire territory is covered to allow businesses and citizens to communicate and stay connected at all times.
-In addition to the two main players in Québec, Vidéotron and Bell, IHR Telecom offers telecommunications services such as Internet, television and fibre optic telephony.
-This is more than 1,400 customers covered since their opening in 2008.
+In addition to the two main players in Québec, Vidéotron and Bell, Lumii Solutions offers telecommunications services such as Internet, television and fibre optic telephony.
+Since their opening in 2008, more than 20,000 addresses have been connected and more than 1,800 km of optical fiber.

 Manufacturing companies wishing to establish themselves in the region will be able to count on four major industrial zones.
 The two main areas available are the Saint-Luc industrial zone and the Iberville industrial park.
 Some of the city’s land is also available at very attractive prices.
 The Lacolle and Saint-Alexandre industrial parks are very close to the American borders and also offer available lands.
 To find more information about the current offer of available land or industrial premises, visit our section on this subject.